 - Anxiety and/or depression

-Speaking with a counselor in a confidential setting can help you access support, provide perspective, help you explore resources and options and discuss how counseling might be helpful.
+Speaking with a counselor in a confidential setting can help you access support, gain a different perspective, help you explore resources and options, and discuss how counseling might be helpful.

 How to Get Started

 The Graduate Wellness Center is located in 444 Eshleman Hall in the Graduate Assembly Suite.
-You won’t have to worry about running into a student you GSI for.
+You won’t have to worry about running into an undergraduate student that you teach or mentor.